WesScivetti/snacs/README.md

 ## Chapter Metadata
 Most of the LP files above have chapter metadata added in.
 This is because the load_data script uses this metadata to conduct train, dev, and test splits by chapter.

+## Tagger
+The best performing multilingual tagger has been uploaded to huggingface and can be found [here](https://huggingface.co/WesScivetti/SNACS_Multilingual).